Special routes of U.S. Route 1: Florida City–Homestead business loop

 U.S. Highway 1 Business (US 1 Bus.) was a business route of US 1 in southern Dade County, Florida, that was a part of US 1's original route through Florida City and Homestead.
 It was formed in the mid-1960s, when US 1's routing was shifted east, bypassing the central parts of the towns.
 It ran concurrently with SR 997 southernmost segment.
 It was deleted in 1968, and much of the route is under SR 997.

 Raleigh business loop

-U.S. Highway 1 Business (US 1 Bus.) was established in 1963, replacing the old US 1 through downtown Raleigh, North Carolina, via Hillsborough Street, McDowell/Dawson Streets, Downtown Boulevard, and North Boulevard (today's Capital Boulevard).
+U.S. Highway 1 Business (US 1 Bus.) was established in 1963, replacing the old US 1 through downtown Raleigh, North Carolina, via Hillsborough Street, McDowell and Dawson streets, Downtown Boulevard, and North Boulevard (today's Capital Boulevard).
 It was decommissioned in 1975.

 Jersey City business spur

-U.S. Route 1/9 Business (US 1/9 Bus.) was a 2.77 mi former business route of US 1/9 in Jersey City that ran between US 1/9 at the Tonnele Circle and Holland Tunnel across the Hudson River to New York City.
+U.S. Route 1/9 Business (US 1/9 Bus.) was a 2.77 mi former business route of US 1/9 in Jersey City, New Jersey, that ran between US 1/9 at the Tonnele Circle and Holland Tunnel across the Hudson River to New York City.
 The route was created in 1953, replacing what had been a part of Route 25.
 The business route was renumbered to Route 139 by the 1990s.